keboola/developers-docs/integrate/data-streams/overview/index.md

 Same settings also exist for a sink.
 Use the [`GET /v1/branches/{branchId}/sources/{sourceId}/sinks/{sinkId}/settings`](https://stream.keboola.com/v1/documentation/#/configuration/GetSinkSettings) endpoint and [`PATCH /v1/branches/{branchId}/sources/{sourceId}/sinks/{sinkId}/settings`](https://stream.keboola.com/v1/documentation/#/configuration/PatchSinkSettings) endpoint in that case.

+## Delivery guarantees

+Depending on your use-case you may need different delivery guarantees for your stream.
+Follow the guide-lines below to ensure the desired outcome.

+### At most once

+To ensure no record is delivered twice, make sure that the client doesn't have retries when sending the records.
+In this case it's beneficial to use the settings endpoints to set `"storage.level.local.encoding.sync.wait"` to `false` in order to increase the throughput.

+### At least once

+In order to have every record delivered at least once, the client needs to implement retries for sending the records.
+Also use the settings endpoints to make sure that `"storage.level.local.encoding.sync.wait"` is set to `true` (default behavior).
+Note that this settings guarantees that the record was written to the local disk.
+It may still be lost in case of a hardware failure of the disk since there is no replication at the moment.

+### Exactly once

+Follow the instructions above for "At least once" delivery.
+Additionally, you need to have a primary key defined in your stream in order for Keboola to automatically deduplicate the records.

 ## Tokens

 A token is generated for each source sink.
 These tokens have the minimum possible scope, which is a `write` permission for the bucket in which the destination table is stored.
 You can see these tokens at `https://connection.keboola.com/admin/projects/<project-id>/tokens-settings`.
 Their description is in the format `[_internal] Stream Sink <source-id>/<sink-id>`.